adhiwk/laravel-vuestic-admin/README.md

 -----------------------
 - npm run build

-For laravel just point <your app>/public  to document root your web server.
+For laravel just point appname/public  to document root your web server.